sjhuang26/thinking-system/README.md

 ## Speculative neurological circuits

+### The biggest speculation

+> The point is not radical behaviorism.
+The point is cognitive map navigation.
+Portions of the GPU cognitive map are "painted" with tokens which mesh into the gears of the CPU of radical behaviorism.
+By getting better at token painting we get better at IQ.

 ### CPU >> Emotional Executive

 > TODO: executive control metaphor; fuse Skinnerian operant w/curiosity; The highlighting of detail plays a transitional role (Packer >> Mapper) where the student follows a "formula of paying attention" that applies to any pair of two details (combinatorial explosion = training is more robust).
 Helps the idea of paying attention to This Thing while being motivated to precommit to One Other Thing.